OpenSentry/idp/emails/invite.md

 You are invited to join {{ .IdentityProvider }}

-To accept or decline the invitation please visit this link: {{ .InvitationUrl }}
+To accept the invitation please register using this link: {{ .InvitationUrl }}

 Kind Regards,
 {{ .InvitedBy }}